 Screening Plaintiffs and Selecting Defendants in Medical Malpractice Litigation: Evidence from Illinois and Indiana

-Many physicians and tort reform advocates believe that most medical malpractice (“med mal”) claims are “frivolous”; they often rely on reports that only about 20% of claims result in a payout.
+Many physicians and tort reform advocates believe that most medical malpractice (med mal) claims are “frivolous.”
+As evidence, they often rely on reports that only about 20 percent of claims result in a payout.
 Many physicians and reform advocates also believe that plaintiffs lawyers often sue every health provider with even a remote a connection to the patient.
-Plaintiffs’ lawyers insist that they screen med mal cases carefully, and when they bring a claim, are selective in whom they sue.
+Plaintiffs’ lawyers, however, insist that they screen med mal cases carefully, and when they bring a claim, are selective in whom they sue.
 Can these perspectives be harmonized?
-We study this question using databases of every insured med mal claim closed in Illinois during 2000-2010 and in Indiana during 1980-2015; and semi-structured interviews with six plaintiffs’ lawyers.
-We innovate by using defense costs to assess whether the plaintiffs’ lawyers take a case seriously.
-We treat cases with under $5k in defense spending as “non-serious” cases, unless they have a payout over $25k.
-We find evidence that many “cases” are non-serious – they never involved filed lawsuits or if they did, the suits were soon dropped – indicating that screening is an ongoing process that does not end when a case is accepted.
-Observed success rates are sensitive to whether one counts “claims” (each defendant is a separate claim) or “cases” (one plaintiff versus one or more defendants), includes both pro se and represented cases, and includes all versus only serious cases.
-If we analyze cases instead of claims and limit to serious, represented cases, we find much higher success rates (43% in Illinois; 44% in Indiana).
-Success rates are higher still in cases brought solely against institutional defendants (58% in Illinois; 68% in Indiana).
+We study this question using databases of every insured med mal claim closed in Illinois during 2000–2010 and in Indiana during 1980–2015, and with semi‐structured interviews with six plaintiffs’ lawyers.
+We innovate by using defense costs to assess whether plaintiffs’ lawyers take a case seriously.
+We treat cases with under $5k in defense spending as “nonserious” unless they have a payout over $25k.
+We find evidence that many “cases” are nonserious—suggesting that screening is an ongoing process that does not end when a case is accepted.
+Observed success rates are sensitive to whether one counts “claims” (each defendant is a separate claim) or “cases” (one plaintiff vs. one or more defendants), includes pro se and/or only represented cases, and includes all versus only serious cases.
+If we analyze cases instead of claims and limit to serious, represented cases, we find much higher success rates (43 percent in Illinois; 44 percent in Indiana).
+Success rates are higher still in cases brought solely against institutional defendants (58 percent in Illinois; 68 percent in Indiana).
 Plaintiffs’ lawyers are also selective in the number of defendants they sue.
 In med mal cases involving only physicians and/or institutions, the mean number of defendants is 1.5 in Illinois and 1.8 in Indiana.

 Suggested Citation: Suggested Citation